imsujinpark/blog/_posts/2024-03-27-what-is-hoisting.md

 # Hoisting

 ## What is Hoisting?
-- Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
+- **Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution**.
 - This process is done by the JavaScript engine during the compilation phase.
     - compilation phase: The JavaScript engine scans the code and sets up memory space for variables and functions.
 - This means that no matter where functions and variables are declared, they are moved to the top of their scope regardless of whether their scope is global or local.